Leave a Comment:

 Most golfers are self-taught and usually ingrained with terrible habits they can't remove.

 If you can afford a lesson or three, go see a pro to get your fundamentals set.
 It's a great investment to build the foundation for the rest of your golfing career.
 If it's a little steep for you, you can still learn this game without the help of a pro.
-I played off scratch for a while in my 20s and have only ever taken one 15 minute lesson because I forgot how to hit a driver.
+I played off scratch for a while in my 20s and have since taken lessons in my 30s and wish I had taken them when I was 12.

 Don't try murder the ball on every shot.
 This leads to terrible shots, frustration and blisters.
 Use a 75% effort swing and focus on hitting down on the ball and hitting the ball before the ground.
 This is easier said than done but once you get the hang of it, you'll start hitting longer and nicer feeling shots.